V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 The second is to reboot.

 Looking at what happen when the router reboot and we see that a command is executed using `os.system`.
-The command run `cat` to read `/etc/hosts` file, and then use `grep` to take the `hostname`variable value with the `-i`parameter meaning `--ignore-case`used to "ignore case distinctions in patterns and data".
+The command run `cat` to read `/etc/hosts` file, and then use `grep` to take the `hostname` variable value with the `-i` parameter used to "ignore case distinctions in patterns and data".

 ```python
     elif choice == '2':